-Aronia arbutifolia (red chokeberry) is a shrub that is showy all year round and particularly bird friendly.
+Aronia arbutifolia (red chokeberry) is a particularly bird-friendly shrub that is showy all year round.

 Aronia arbutifolia is located in the elevated strip along the sidewalks of the Monroe and Columbus Street sides of Lurie Garden.
 We’ve named this planted area the “Bird Border” as the plants there were chosen to be a source of refuge and food for birds year-round.